amonte-cybersec/ActiveDirectoryLab/README.md

+<h2>Section 1: Setup Virtual Environment</h2>

-**1. Download VirtualBox:**
+Download VirtualBox:

 - Go to the VirtualBox website (https://www.virtualbox.org/) and download the VirtualBox software for your operating system.
   - Install VirtualBox on your host machine.

-**2. Download Windows 10:**
+- Download Windows 10:
   - Obtain a legal copy of the Windows 10 ISO file from the official Microsoft website.

+<h2>Section 2: Create and Configure Virtual Machine</h2>

-**3. Create Virtual Machine:**
+- Create Virtual Machine:
   - Open VirtualBox and create a new virtual machine (VM).
   - Configure the VM with appropriate settings, including allocating CPU, RAM, and storage.

-**4. Insert Guest Add CD Image:
+- Insert Guest Add CD Image:
-**
   - Once Windows 10 is installed on the VM, insert the VirtualBox Guest Additions CD image to enhance VM performance and features.

-**5. Set IP Address:**
+- Set IP Address:
   - Configure the network settings of your VM, including setting a static or dynamic IP address.

-**6. Rename PC:**
+- Rename PC:
   - Change the computer name of the Windows 10 VM as needed.

+<h2>Section 3: Active Directory Setup</h2>

-**7. Install Active Directory Domain Services:**
+- Install Active Directory Domain Services:
   - Install the Active Directory Domain Services role on the Windows 10 VM.

-**8. Post Deployment Configuration:**
+- Post Deployment Configuration:
   - Complete the necessary post-installation configuration for Active Directory.

-**9. Create Own Dedicated Domain Admin Account:**
+- Create Own Dedicated Domain Admin Account:
   - Create a domain admin account for managing Active Directory.

+<h2>Section 4: Organize Active Directory</h2>

-**10. Create an Organizational Unit (OU):**
+- Create an Organizational Unit (OU):
   - Organize your Active Directory structure by creating an OU.

-**11. Create a New User:**
+- Create a New User:
   - Create a new user account within the OU.

-**12. Make a Domain Admin:**
+- Make a Domain Admin:
   - Assign appropriate permissions to the user to make them a domain admin.

+<h2>Section 5: Network Configuration</h2>

-**13. Routing and Remote Access:**
+- Routing and Remote Access:
   - Configure Routing and Remote Access as needed for remote connections.

-**14. Install NAT (Network Address Translation):**
+- Install NAT (Network Address Translation):
   - Set up NAT for routing internal network traffic.

-**15. Setup a DHCP Server on Domain:**
+- Setup a DHCP Server on Domain:

-Install and configure the DHCP server role on the domain controller.
+  - Install and configure the DHCP server role on the domain controller.

-**16. DHCP Lease Duration:**
+- DHCP Lease Duration:
   - Configure DHCP lease duration settings.

-**17. Configure DHCP Options:**
+- Configure DHCP Options:
   - Define DHCP options such as DNS servers, gateway, etc.

-**18. Add an IP Address for Router:**
+- Add an IP Address for Router:
   - Specify the IP address of your router as a DHCP option.

+<h2>Section 6: Automation and Management</h2>

-**19. Source Code for User PowerShell Script:**
+- Source Code for User PowerShell Script:

-- If you need to automate user-related tasks, you can create PowerShell scripts to perform these actions.
+  - If you need to automate user-related tasks, you can create PowerShell scripts to perform these actions (Code is listed on this repository).

-**20. Active Directory Users and Computers:**
+- Active Directory Users and Computers:
   - Use the Active Directory Users and Computers console to manage user accounts and other AD objects.

-**Conclusion:**

-Completing this cybersecurity project has equipped me with invaluable hands-on technical skills, a profound understanding of network infrastructure, and expertise in configuring and securing Active Directory environments.
-It has also honed my scripting and automation abilities, deepened my security awareness, and strengthened my troubleshooting skills.
-This experience reinforces the importance of critical thinking, risk assessment, and adherence to cybersecurity best practices, all of which are essential for a successful career as a security analyst.
+<h2>Conclusion</h2>

+Engaging in this project significantly enhances my capabilities as a security analyst.
+It provides hands-on experience in setting up and configuring critical security components, fostering a keen sense of network security, and honing scripting and automation abilities.
+Moreover, the project's holistic approach combines technical skills with an understanding of access control and user management, transforming me into a more capable and confident security analyst, ready to protect against emerging threats in today's digital landscape.